-Click here to view the Trash and Recycling Schedule for residential collection.
+Click here to view the Refuse and Recycling Schedule for residential collection.

 Summer Schedule begins on the third Monday of June each year